alexpineda/titan-reactor/CREATING_PLUGINS.md

       }
     },

-    // onGameReady fires when everything is loaded but before the first frame is run
-    // the apis provided allow you to iterate players and units, modify replay position and speed and other things async onGameReady() {

-    },

     // when the game is over, get rid of any unneeded object references to the previous game! onGameDisposed() {